-Today is Sunday, and what better way to spoil ourselves than with a traditional tiramisu, I must say that when I worked as a booker in the Model Agency L’altro Uomo, I had the opportunity to learn from my Boss (a really Italian Boss) how to prepare this delicious dessert.
+Today I bring you a perfect authentic Italian Tiramisu recipe.
+I love a traditional tiramisu, and back in Venezuela I had the opportunity to learn from my Boss (a really Italian Boss) how to prepare this delicious dessert.

 But the first thing I wanted to share with you is the history of this precious and delicious dessert; actually a similar dessert was created in the 17th century in Siena, in the northwestern Italian province of Tuscany.
 When the Grand Duke Cosimo de ‘ Medici III has visited Siena, it was prepared for him zuppa del duca ( the duke’s soup), and he brought this recipe back to Florence, In the 19th century, tiramisu became really popular among English artists who lived in Florence.
 But like this story exist more different stories from where the tiramisu was originally created.

 Some stories said to have been created in a restaurant in Treviso Venice, Carminantonio Iannaccone claims to have invented, truth is today is really popular, and exist different versions… My version, is the family version of my Italian boss…

 - 110 grams sugar

 - 1 1/2 cups espresso

 - Mix the 8 egg yolks with the sugar, vanilla extract and the pinch of salt until you have a creamy mix.

 - Mix just for a few second the mascarpone, before you add it to the egg yolks mix.
 Mix both for a few second and set apart

 - Mix the coffee liqueur with the expresso